x4vslice/Strades-Collar/README.md

 - To use on 3D models
 - You!  >:)

-Updates:
-9/11/26 - Centered/fixed the pivot point of the full collar model

 - ---

 **SIZING:** One-Size.
 Its current measurements are on the smaller side, fitting a neck 14cm wide